loreanvictor/tmplr/README.md

 <br>

-While you can only use one template for your project, you can apply many reusable recipes, as they affect different aspects of your project.
-For example, you can use the license recipe above, and then use [this recipe](https://github.com/loreanvictor/npm-autopublish-recipe) to add a GitHub action for automatic publishing to NPM:
+While you can use only one template for your project, you can use multiple reusable recipes.
+For example, add a license, and then use [this recipe](https://github.com/loreanvictor/npm-autopublish-recipe) to add a GitHub action for automatic publishing to NPM:

 ```bash
 npx tmplr use loreanvictor/license-recipe